It is important to make sure that IMRF has your account information recorded correctly to prevent any interruption in your services and benefits.

 IMRF is the second largest—and best funded—statewide public pension system in Illinois.
 With a diverse staff of nearly 200 professionals, IMRF believes in hiring qualified candidates for varied careers to further its mission of providing the highest quality retirement services to its members, their beneficiaries and employers.

 The fastest and easiest way to manage your IMRF account is through our secure Member Access available 24 hours a day, seven days a week.
 Transactions are securely and instantly transmitted to IMRF.
-You will find Member Access links in the My Account section of the menu and in these forms pages.

 The contents of this Manual and its Board policies may be changed at any time at the sole discretion of the IMRF Board of Trustees or its designated agents.

 IMRF's Employer Digest is emailed to all employers with an active Employer Access account on a monthly basis.
 This e-newsletter includes news and links to best inform employers and help them administer IMRF.

 IMRF electronically issues General Memorandum to all IMRF employers.
 When a topic applies to a certain group of employers, IMRF electronically issues those employers a Special Memorandum

 When required to address an issue that affects a limited number of employers, IMRF electronically issues a Special Memorandum to that particular group.
 When a topic applies to all IMRF employers, IMRF electronically issues a General Memorandum.